-The On-Campus Recruitment Program is designed to be mutually beneficial to both the students as well as the corporate employer partners by creating opportunities for them to connect through customized corporate recruiting events, including on-campus interviews, resume referrals, company tours, and networking opportunities.
+The On-Campus Recruitment Program is designed to be mutually beneficial to both the students as well as corporate employer partners by creating opportunities for them to connect through customized corporate recruiting events, including on-campus interviews, resume referrals, company tours, and networking opportunities.
 Employers include both global and regional accounting firms, several Fortune 100 and Fortune 500 companies, as well as numerous smaller organizations that provide excellent career opportunities locally, regionally, and nationally.
-Students seeking full time positions or internships are given the opportunity to learn professional expectations and engage in fundamental behavior within the job search and interview process.
+Students seeking full-time positions or internships are given the opportunity to learn professional expectations and engage in fundamental behavior within the job search and interview process.
 They must meet with the Employer Relations Coordinator to enroll in the program and review the professional obligations required to participate.
+Interviews are conducted either on campus in the Office of Career Planning, at the employer's site, or through a virtual environment.